rgulden/guldentech-docs/pages/pipeline.md

 Please review the Rancher pipeline documentation page here (https://rancher.com/docs/rancher/v2.0-v2.4/en/pipelines/) for creating pipelines.

-But the essential part is making sure, on the rancher console you follow the steps outlined after clicking "Configure Repos".
+But the essential part is making sure on the Rancher console you follow the steps outlined after clicking "Configure Repos".

 ![pipeline](../_media/pipeline.png)

-If its your first time, it will ask you to setup your connection to github.
+If it's your first time it will ask you to setup your connection to github.
 Follow the steps it says.

-## Rancher Pipelie YAML
+## Rancher Pipeline YAML

-Your repo will need a .rancher-pipeline.yaml file which will faciliate the pipeline.
+Your repo will need a .rancher-pipeline.yaml file which will facilitate the pipeline.

 Below is a basic Build and deploy example.